harmalkar/pi/README.md

 # pi
-I wrote this code to introduce physics majors to coding in Python.
+I wrote this code to introduce physics majors to coding in Python and bootstrap error estimation.
 By throwing darts randomly at a square with a circular dartboard inscribed in it, you can quickly estimate the value of π:

 <p align="center">
 <img src="https://github.com/harmalkar/pi/blob/master/movie.gif?raw=true"></img>